pccoe-acm-hacktoberfest-2023/eSubmission-App/README.md

 # eSubmission-App
- "Streamline attendance management with our intuitive online clearance
+ "Streamline attendance and assignment management with our intuitive online clearance
           sheet – the hassle-free solution for efficient record-keeping."

 -----------------------------------------------------------------------------------------------------------------------------------------------------------